-Fun Things to do in Amarillo
+Fun Things to do in Amarillo, TX!

-Things to do in Amarillo for Nostalgia
+Things to do in Amarillo TX

 Fun Things to do in Amarillo

-Come for a visit to one of the USA’s most popular roadside attractions: Sure, you can say what you want about Texans, but there are a quite a few eccentric Texans with money.
-So what does an eccentric Texan like Stanley Marsh 3 (the son of an oil tycoon) do with his money?
-Of course, he buys ten 1948-1963 tail fin Cadillacs and half buries them nose first in the ground at a slant (52 degrees) corresponding to the Great Pyramid of Giza in Egypt!
+Come visit one of the USA’s most popular roadside attractions: Cadillac Ranch.
+Sure, you can say what you want about Texans, but there are quite a few eccentric Texans that have money.
+So what does an eccentric Texan like Stanley Marsh the 3rd (the son of an oil tycoon) do with his money?
+Of course, he buys ten 1948-1963 tail fin Cadillacs and half buries them nose-first in the ground at a slant (52 degrees) corresponding to the Great Pyramid of Giza in Egypt!

 Things to do in Amarillo: TIP for Cadillac Ranch